frankleitelemoscosta/The_Walking_in_Matrix/README.md

 </ul>

 <p style = "text-align = justify">
-The recovery size matrix happens per a open data file, and reading the first row, and stop the read with the break, because in this while not filling the vector and just filling in the variables Row and Column.
+The recovery of the matrix size occurs through a data file, opened for the reading of the first line, and stop reading with a break, because the first line does not fill the vector, and fills only the Row and Column variables.
 </p>

 <ul>